Solanum lycocarpum

 Solanum lycocarpum, or wolf apple, is common in the Brazilian Cerrado ecoregion.
-The plant is called lobeira ("wolf's plant") or fruta-do-lobo ("wolf's fruit") in Portuguese.
+In Portuguese, the plant is called lobeira (lit. 'wolf's plant') or fruta-do-lobo.

-The name "wolf apple" comes from the fact that they account for more than 50% of maned wolves' diet.
+The name "wolf's apple" comes from the fact that its fruit accounts for more than 50% of maned wolves' diet.
 Likewise, the scientific name "lycocarpum" is formed from Latinized Greek elements "lyco-", meaning "wolf", and "carpum" meaning "fruit".

 Range

 The native range of the wolf apple tree is the Brazilian savannah, but it grows also on pastures and disturbed land, such as highway margins, in various parts of Brazil.
 It prefers moist, clay soil, full sun, and mild temperatures.